eligigante/document-review-tracker/README.md

 - **Admins:**
   - Create and manage user accounts.
   - View login activity.
-  - Delete user accounts.
 - **Reviewers:**
   - Review submitted documents.
-  - Provide comments on specific sections.
+  - Provide comments on specific sections of the document.
   - Send reviewed documents back to document owners.
-- **Normal Users:**
+- **Requesters:**
   - Submit documents for review.
   - Receive notifications about the status of submitted documents.
   - Track the review process.